 A short-form for "coffee & doughnuts," these food outlets are run by student societies and sell a variety of food and drinks, often at discounted prices.

-The Centre is the go-to place for a number of student administrative needs.
+Located in Needles Hall, The Centre is the go-to place for a number of student administrative needs.
 You can order documents, add/drop courses, drop off forms, receive financial advice, change your personal information, get answers to a wide range of questions, and more.

 Centre for Career Action